Frequently Asked Questions from Transfer Students

 Do transfer students attend Orientation?

-Transfer students attend a one-day Orientation in June designed to meet their needs and to answer questions specific to transfer issues.
-Students will also develop their fall class schedule.
+For the Fall semester, transfer students attend a one-day Orientation in June designed to meet their needs and to answer questions specific to the transfer process and any concerns they may have.
+For the Spring semester, they will attend a one-day orientation shortly before the start of the Spring semester.

 When do I register for the classes?